Wisconsin Post-baccalaureate Teacher Licensure Program

 Evening Classes for First Two Semesters

 Courses are taught on Tuesday and Thursday evenings from 5–9: 15 p.m. from mid-May through fall semester.
 Students will also need to plan for some partial days (between 8 a.m. and 3 p.m.) in the fall semester for a required 50 hours of field experience.
-Business students have an extra one credit class and Technology Education students have an additional two credit class held on Wednesday evenings in September and early October to meet additional DPI requirements.
+Business and Technology Education students must complete additional coursework in order to meet additional DPI requirements.

 Student Teaching for One Semester